aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

 This document walks you through setting up EKS Anywhere in a way that:

-* Deploys a management cluster on your vSphere environment
+* Deploys an initial cluster as a management cluster or standalone cluster on your vSphere environment
-* Deploys one or more workload clusters from the management cluster
+* Deploys zero or more workload clusters from the management cluster

-* Keeps the management cluster in place so you can use it later to modify, upgrade, and delete workload clusters
+If your initial cluster is a management cluster, it is intended to stay in place so you can use it later to modify, upgrade, and delete workload clusters.
+If you prefer, you can simply use your initial cluster to run workloads.

 {{% alert title="Important" color="warning" %}}

+Creating an EKS Anywhere management cluster is the recommended model.
 In the initial release, EKS Anywhere clusters functioned as both workload and management clusters.
 Separating management features into a separate, persistent management cluster provides a cleaner model for managing the lifecycle of workload clusters (to create, upgrade, and delete clusters), while workload clusters run user applications.